morganrallen/context.js/README.md

 Status
 ======
 Works for now, at least what I'm trying to accomplish.
-Biggest short coming is having to reassign the context instead of just calling push/pop.
-This will be fixed soon.